 Both when confined and when supervised make sure your puppy has access to toys and chewies.
 Here are some guidelines:

-- Feed your puppy all her meals in puzzle toys instead of a food bowl.
+- Feed your puppy all their meals in puzzle toys instead of a food bowl.

 - Try out a wide variety of food puzzle toys.
 They are designed to promote healthy chewing and mental and physical stimulation for puppies and dogs.